Rent Demand Letter GeneratorRent Demand Letter Generator

 When to Send a Rent Demand Letter

-You should send a demand letter:
+You should usually send one:

 How to Serve a Demand Letter

-1. First Class Post or Recorded Delivery (Recommended)
+1. First Class Post or Recorded Delivery

 3. Hand Delivery

-âš ï¸ Important: Always keep copies of the demand letter and proof of service.
-You may need these as evidence if you proceed to Section 8 notice or money claim proceedings.
+Important: Keep copies of the demand letter and proof of service.
+You may need both later if the matter moves into a Section 8 notice or money claim.